Install & setup LaminDB#

 # commonly used

-jupyter # parse Jupyter notebooks
+jupyter # parse Jupyter notebook metadata

-bionty # manage basic biological entities
+bionty # basic biological ontologies

 # cloud backends